 Initial Tow Truck Business Expenses

-The main initial expense when opening a tow truck business is the truck itself.
+The truck itself is the main initial expense when opening a tow truck business.
 How much does it cost to buy a tow truck?
 The answer depends on the kind of vehicle you want and the current market.
 A new light-duty tow truck will be on the lower end of the spectrum, although still more than many used vehicles.
-On the high-end of the price range, an ultra-heavy-duty tractor-trailer can handle even the biggest towing jobs.
+An ultra-heavy-duty tractor-trailer on the high-end price range can handle even the biggest towing jobs.
 You might choose to take out a mortgage, which lowers your initial costs and raises your monthly expenses.

 You can spend significantly less if you choose a used truck, for which prices can vary considerably.
-A used vehicle will cost more in repairs than a new one will, so you should avoid buying a rig that’s more than a few years old.
+A used vehicle will cost more in repairs than a new one, so you should avoid buying a rig over a few years old.
 To get the most accurate pricing for current and used models, the best thing to do is to look for trucks for sale in your area.

 A more affordable way to get your towing business up and running is to convert a pickup truck into a tow truck.
-You may already have a flatbed pickup, in which case all you need is a wheel lift.
+You may already have a flatbed pickup, so you only need a wheel lift.
 You can add a towing rig if desired.
 You can also consider buying a used pickup specifically for your towing business.

 What else do you need to start a towing business?
-Besides the truck, you’ll need to consider what equipment and amenities you want in your cab.
+Besides the truck, you must consider what equipment and amenities you want in your cab.
 The more tools you have, the more customers you’ll be able to help.
 Some tools include a GPS, tire service tools, traffic cones, a lockout kit, a portable air compressor, booster cables, a jack, fuel tanks and floodlights.

 Recurring Expenses

-How much you can make owning a trucking company depends on the expenses you have.
+How much you can make owning a trucking company depends on your expenses.
 The more you can keep your upkeep costs in check, the more you can profit.
 Here are some of the ongoing monthly or yearly payments to consider:

 1. Insurance

-As a tow truck operator, you’ll need a few kinds of insurance.
+You’ll need a few kinds of insurance as a tow truck operator.
 Besides general liability, you’ll need on-hook and cargo insurance.
 If you have a storage facility, you’ll need a Garage Keepers’ policy as well.
 The cost of tow truck insurance has increased in recent years after some major carriers exited the market in 2017.
 So, expect to pay a high deductible for liability protection.

 The cost per year for one truck can vary, depending on the kind of operation you run.
-Towing in a rural area can bring costs down, while getting tickets or causing accidents can significantly raise your rates.
+Towing in a rural area can decrease costs, while getting tickets or causing accidents can significantly raise your rates.
 If your business mainly does repossessions, you can expect to pay more for insurance.
 If towing is an add-on service for another part of your business, such as auto repairs, you’ll have to add towing insurance to your current policy.
-Contact an insurance company or two to find out the exact prices and compare your options.
+Contact an insurance company or two to determine the exact prices and compare your options.

 2. Fuel

-Your fuel costs will vary depending on the mileage you travel, the fuel efficiency of your truck and the current prices.
+Your fuel costs will vary depending on your mileage, the fuel efficiency of your truck, and the current prices.
 Most tow trucks run on diesel, which is more expensive than gasoline.
-Let’s assume the average cost of diesel is $3.25, you take 220 calls a month at 20 miles each and you get 13 miles per gallon.
+Let’s assume the average cost of diesel is $3.25, you take 220 calls a month at 20 miles each, and you get 13 miles per gallon.
 Under those circumstances, your fill-up costs will total around $1,100 per month.
 Of course, your rates should cover these fuel costs.

 You can check current average diesel fuel prices from the U.S. Energy Information Administration.
 You can also save some money with a light-duty truck that takes gasoline.